thoughtworks-jumpstart/guides/docs/backend-web-development/express-basics.md

 });
 ```

-### Routing
+## Routing

-Routing is to add a handler function that is called when a user visit a particular route, for example the homepage `/` or `/books`.
-When you listen for connections on a route in Express, the handler function (callback function) will be invoked when a request comes in.
+Routing is to add a handler function (a callback function) that is called when a user visit a particular route, for example the homepage `/` or `/books`.
+When you listen for connections on a route in Express, the handler function will be invoked when a request comes in.

 The request object and response object are passed to the handler function when the handler function is called.